rafaelmdasilva/rafaelmdasilva/README.md

 ### About Me

 Hi there!
-I'm a computer science student, passionate about solving puzzles and learning new stuff, I'm also brand new to this field, nevertheless eager to grow in the world of software development.
+I'm a computer science undergraduate, passionate about solving puzzles and learning new stuff, I'm also brand new to this field, nevertheless eager to grow in the world of software development.

 ### What I'm Learning